JimmyKuruvilla/mintReporter/readme.md

 TODO
 2. highlight the uncategorized in the reconciled summary.
-2. persist records to db, and update service to use db models add tests vitest add pino logger add eslint
+2. persist records to db, and update service to use db models reorganize into domains
+- inputs/transactions the routes, types, daos in one place
+- etc.

+add tests vitest
+add pino logger
+add eslint